59 Health Symptoms You Should Never Ignore

 Sudden groin pain

 Men, pay attention: If you feel as if you’ve suffered a kick to your private parts without actually getting kicked in your private parts, you might need surgery ASAP—like, ideally within the next four hours.
 It could be testicular torsion, a rare condition that occurs when one of the spermatic cords gets twisted, often as the result of a common congenital defect or from an infection of the epididymis, where sperm is stored.
-According to the Mayo Clinic, if you delay treatment for longer than 12 hours, there’s a 75 percent chance you could lose your testicle.
-Check out these 14 symptoms men should never ignore.
+According to the Mayo Clinic, if you delay treatment for longer than 12 hours, there’s a 75% chance you could lose your testicle.

 How much is too much?
 According to the Cleveland Clinic, you’re peeing excessively if you have to go more than eight times in 24 hours.
-But before you head to the doctor, try consuming fewer liquids, especially those with caffeine or alcohol.
-However, if your lifestyle doesn’t seem to be an issue, excessive urination could be a symptom of diabetes mellitus, diabetes insipidus, a urinary tract infection, a kidney problem, a mass pressing against your bladder, an STD like chlamydia, or prostate problems.
-Don’t miss these 10 other things your pee can reveal about your health.
+Before you head to the doctor, try consuming fewer liquids, especially those with caffeine or alcohol.
+If your lifestyle doesn’t seem to be an issue, though, excessive urination could be a symptom of diabetes mellitus, diabetes insipidus, a urinary tract infection, a kidney problem, a mass pressing against your bladder, an STD like chlamydia, or prostate problems.

 Flulike symptoms accompanied by a stiff neck